Coronal mass ejection: Notable coronal mass ejections

 On 9 March 1989, a CME occurred, which struck Earth four days later on 13 March.
 It caused power failures in Quebec, Canada and short-wave radio interference.

 On 23 July 2012, a large, and potentially damaging CME occurred but missed Earth, an event that many scientists consider to be a Carrington-class event.

 On 14 October 2014, an ICME was photographed by the Sun-watching spacecraft PROBA2 (ESA), Solar and Heliospheric Observatory (ESA/NASA), and Solar Dynamics Observatory (NASA) as it left the Sun, and STEREO-A observed its effects directly at 1 astronomical unit (AU).
 ESA's Venus Express gathered data.
 The CME reached Mars on 17 October and was observed by the Mars Express, MAVEN, Mars Odyssey, and Mars Science Laboratory missions.
 On 22 October, at 3.1 AU, it reached comet 67P/Churyumov–Gerasimenko, perfectly aligned with the Sun and Mars, and was observed by Rosetta.
 On 12 November, at 9.9 AU, it was observed by Cassini at Saturn.
 The New Horizons spacecraft was at 31.6 AU approaching Pluto when the CME passed three months after the initial eruption, and it may be detectable in the data.
 Voyager 2 has data that can be interpreted as the passing of the CME, 17 months after.
 The Curiosity rover's RAD instrument, Mars Odyssey, Rosetta and Cassini showed a sudden decrease in galactic cosmic rays (Forbush decrease) as the CME's protective bubble passed by.

+During the May 2024 solar storms, an aurora borealis was sighted as far south as Puerto Rico.